Fdom92/stencil-payment/readme.md

 }
 ```

-The last parameter, `timeout` its just to pass the minutes to cancel the request.
+The last parameter, `timeout` its just to pass the number of minutes to cancel the request.

 ## Demo